MALT: Improving Reasoning with Multi-Agent LLM Training: Method: Multi-Agent LLM Training

-Systems of decentralized LLMs arise naturally in any circumstances in which each LLM agent has differing objectives and/or partial observability.
-For example, autonomous web agents commonly follow the goals of different principals and condition on different instructions and private contexts.

-However, even in fully observable and cooperative cases where systems of LLM agents could technically be simulated by a single centralized LLM, a decomposition into separate heterogeneous LLM agents offers various benefits analogously to those observed in decentralized multi-agent learning~\citep{de_witt_is_2020}: first, decentralization factorizes large joint action spaces, which can be beneficial even if implicit.
-Secondly, it allows different agents to maintain different contexts, including differing role-specific instruction sets: if simulated by a single centralized agent, context leaks between agents would be more likely to occur.
-Lastly, in contrast to chain-of-thought reasoning by a single centralized agent, decentralized instances of cooperative LLM agents allow for parallelization of both computation and in-context memory, both of which can increase inference performance beyond chain-of-thought reasoning.
-In this section, we present our methodology for a multi-agent setting consisting of a sequential heterogeneous process where agents can be trained based on joint rewards.
-We present the complete algorithm described in this section as Algorithm \ref{alg:FullPipelineBranchingMultiAgentLLM}.
+In reasoning tasks, a single LLM must handle all aspects of the solution generation process - often leading to limited exploration, a lack of self-correction, and difficulty refining partial steps \citep{ye2024physicslanguagemodels22}.
+However, the reasoning process can be broken down into a system of decentralized LLMs, where each model has differing objectives and/or partial observability.
+As described in Section \ref{sec:preliminaries}, this represents a meta-CoT \citep{xiang2025towards} setting where intermediate outputs in the multi-agent setup can improve the overall reasoning process.
+Although in fully observable and cooperative cases, systems of LLM agents could technically be simulated by a single centralized LLM, a decomposition into separate heterogeneous LLM agents offers various benefits analogous to those observed in decentralized multi-agent learning \citep{boutilier1996planning, de_witt_is_2020}.
+Decentralization factorizes large joint action spaces, allowing each agent to focus on smaller sub-tasks under its own partial observability, leading to more targeted exploration and clear credit assignment \citep{tan1993multi}.
+Here, we present our methodology for a multi-agent setting consisting of a sequential heterogeneous process where agents can be trained based on joint rewards.